 - Stool analysis

-- Eat a lot of fruits and vegetables like carrots, oranges, and spinach.
+- Eat fruits and vegetables like carrots, oranges, and spinach.

-- If you have celiac disease or lactose intolerance, avoid gluten/dairy products.
+- If you have celiac disease or lactose intolerance, avoid gluten or dairy products respectively.

 How helpful was this post?